How to Hire a Shopify Google Ads Expert in 2026 (and What They Should Actually Deliver)

 5. Shopify-specific GMC compliance.
 Returns policy, shipping policy, contact transparency, and variant pricing each have a Shopify-specific resolution path.
 Ask how they clear a GMC disapproval on Shopify specifically.
 A generic answer means a generic recovery, and on Shopify that is the slow way out.

-What a Shopify Google Ads expert should deliver in the first 30 days
+What should a Shopify Google Ads expert deliver in month one?

 A real Shopify Google Ads expert ships five things in the first 30 days.
 In order.